virtual-world-framework/vwf-web/_includes/docs/components.md

 	  	...
 	  }

 Inside a script <code>this</code> always refers to the component that owns the script.
 Other components can be accessed by navigating up or down the component hierarchy using <code>this.parent</code> and <code>this.children.childName</code>.
-VWF also defines an **intialize</code> function that is automatically executed when a component is intialized.
+VWF also defines an <code>initialize</code> function that is automatically executed when a component is initialized.
 In order to use this function, define it like any other function.

 	scripts:
 	- |